OfferZen-Community/iot_robots-pub_sub_via_aws_dashboard/readme.md

 **Sign in page:** [https://offerzen-make.signin.aws.amazon.com/console](https://offerzen-make.signin.aws.amazon.com/console)
 **Credentials:** These have been mailed to you.

+After logging in, **ensure that you are in the Ohio region**.
+There's a region-select dropdown next to your name in the top right of the page.

 ### Step 2: Navigate to IoT Cloud's dashboard page.